Mortgage

 Content was accurate at the time of publication.

-Buying a condo can be more convoluted than buying a single-family home, as you’re purchasing a piece of a community that has a unique set of rules and fees.
-The condo mortgage process can also get complicated — your lender will consider both your finances and the finances of the condominium community.
+Buying a condo can be more complex than buying a single-family home, because you’re purchasing a piece of a community that has a unique set of rules and fees.
+The condo mortgage process can also get complicated — your lender will consider your finances, as well as those of the condominium community.

-A condominium (“condo” for short) is a privately owned unit within a larger building that also houses other units.
+A condominium, or “condo” for short, is a privately owned unit within a larger building that also houses other units.
 Condos are usually managed by a condominium association, which is responsible for maintaining, repairing, replacing and managing common areas like hallways, garages and recreation facilities.
 The association also has the power to adopt and enforce guidelines for the members’ use of those common areas and typically requires residents to pay monthly or yearly dues.

 Condo vs. apartment